Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Free plan (up to 2 seats).
 Paid plans start at $9/seat/month.

-5. Jira – Best for Agile & Software Development Teams
+5. Jira – Best Free Project Management Software for Agile and Software Development Teams

 Pros: